dw-guo/dw-guo.github.io/content/papers/paper3/index.md

 ---
-title: "Leave or Stay: Impacts of the Poverty Alleviation Resettlement Program in China."
+title: "Leave or Stay: Impacts of the Poverty Alleviation Resettlement Program."
 date: 2024-09-10
 author: ["Dingwei Guo", "Ruting Huang", "Xiyan Li", "Yuan Zhao"]
 summary: "We study the how poverty alleviation resettlement leads to unintended consequences."